fjalanis/fina/household-finance-prd.md

 - Detail view with all entry lines
 - Completion suggestions for unbalanced transactions
 - Location display on map
+- Transaction balancer with dual-pane layout:
+  - Left pane: scrollable list of unbalanced transactions
+  - Right pane: selected entry with drop zone and scrollable matching suggestions
+  - Fixed position for the selected entry to maintain context while scrolling
+- Transaction filtering: Only transactions explicitly marked with `isBalanced === false` should appear in the unbalanced transactions list

 ### Visualization Hub
 - Sankey diagram as primary visualization